-Temperatures slightly drop from the heat of July to highs in the upper 80s and lows in the mid-60s, though some days can reach as high as 96 F and some nights as low as 55 F. As a result, you should prepare for your trip by packing light, linen clothing as well as articles you can layer for extra warmth on brisk nights.
+Temperatures slightly drop from the heat of July to highs in the upper 80s and lows in the mid-60s, though some days can reach as high as 96 degrees Fahrenheit and some nights as low as 55.
+As a result, you should prepare for your trip by packing light, linen clothing as well as articles you can layer for extra warmth on brisk nights.

-Be sure to book your hotel rooms, dinner reservation, and concert and event tickets well in advance as the busy tourist season is sure to sell out several shows and accommodations.
-Travel costs will also be a little higher this month, so try to look for special package deals on flights, rental cars, and hotels when you book your... trip.
+Be sure to book your hotel rooms, dinner reservations, and concert and event tickets well in advance as the busy tourist season is sure to sell out several shows and accommodations.
+Travel costs will also be a little higher this month, so try to look for special package deals on flights, rental cars, and hotels when you book your trip.

 The Municipal Theatre of St. Louis in Forest Park, also known as The Muny, is America's oldest and largest outdoor musical theater, and August is your last chance this summer to see a performance on its stage.

 The Muny's 2018 season, which marks its 100th year, comes to a close with presentations of "Gypsy" July 27 to August 2, and "Meet Me in St. Louis" from August 4 to 12.
 Tickets are still available through Metrotix, but you can also experience both shows from the free seats in the back—just make sure to bring your binoculars.